Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Strategic Partnerships

-For those acquainted with other, more established ISO standards, that format may feel familiar initially, but there are some key differences in ISO 42001, including its expansion of clauses 6 and 8 to cover interactions of artificial intelligence with individuals and the public sector.
+For those acquainted with other, more established ISO standards, the format may feel familiar initially, but there are some key differences in ISO 42001, including its expansion of clauses 6 and 8 to cover interactions of AI with individuals and the public sector.

-To have your AIMS certified, you’ll need to satisfy those additional nuances, as well as the rest of the specific requirements clauses 4 through 10, and as an experienced Certification Body with accreditation from ANAB and UKAS, we’re going to help in providing you with a starting baseline.
+To have your AIMS certified, you will need to satisfy those additional nuances, as well as the rest of the specific requirements of clauses 4 through 10 and any applicable Annex A controls, and as an experienced Certification Body with accreditation from ANAB and UKAS, we’re going to help in providing you with a starting baseline.

-In this article, we’ll break down each of ISO 42001’s clauses 4-10 in detail along with some basic strategies for compliance with their requirements so that you’ll gain a solid understanding of what will be expected of your AIMS as you begin to stand it up and engage in initial certification services.
+In this article, we will break down each of ISO 42001’s clauses 4-10 in detail along with some basic strategies for compliance with their requirements so that you can gain a solid understanding of what will be expected of your AIMS as you begin to stand it up and engage in initial certification services.

 What are the Key Clauses of ISO 42001?